 These no bake protein balls have been my saving grace over the last week.
 I mentioned a few weeks ago that I’ve been following a ketogenic diet and, you guys, the sugar cravings have been HARD!
 It’s usually a few hours after lunch that I have the burning desire to shovel immense amounts of candy into my face and so far, I’ve resisted!

 Sure, there’s some amount of willpower working its magic here, but I think I can owe a lot of my success to these beautiful little healthy peanut butter balls.
+Oh, and this keto chicken soup <– Seriously good, guys.

-They are sweet, creamy, and filling!
+These peanut butter balls are sweet, creamy, and filling!

 How To Make Peanut Butter Protein Balls